theJSZ/Mancala-bot/README.md

-# C program that plays Mancala
+# A program that plays Mancala

-Player 1 (the human player) has legal moves 0 to 5.
-The computer player uses minimax with a-b pruning.
-The evaluation function is very naive, it just counts the stones on both sides.
-Maybe with a more sophisticated evaluation, the program would play better even at less deep minimax calls?
+This is a simple mancala "bot" that runs in the console.
+The program determines the best move using minimax with a-b pruning.
+Minimax search depth is determined by user input at the start and can be set from 1 to 20 ply.

 Rules of mancala [here](https://www.scholastic.com/content/dam/teachers/blogs/alycia-zimmerman/migrated-files/mancala_rules.pdf)

-*TODO:*
-- Selectable evaluation functions and minimax depth for computer player
--